sveltejs/kit/README.md

 You can run the test server with `cd packages/kit/test/apps/basics; pnpm run dev` to hit it with your browser.

-You may need to install some dependencies first e.g. with `npx playwright install-deps` (which only works on Ubuntu).
+You may need to install some dependencies first, e.g. with `npx playwright install-deps` (which only works on Ubuntu).

 ### Documentation

-All documentation for SvelteKit is in the `documentation` directory, any improvements should be made as a Pull Request to this repository.
-The documentation is served via and API, the site itself is located in the [`sites` repository](https://github.com/sveltejs/sites).
+All documentation for SvelteKit is in the `documentation` directory, and any improvements should be made as a Pull Request to this repository.
+The documentation is served via an API; the site itself is located in the [`sites` repository](https://github.com/sveltejs/sites).

 If you wish to preview documentation changes locally, please follow the instructions here: [Previewing local docs changes](https://github.com/sveltejs/sites/blob/master/sites/kit.svelte.dev/README.md#previewing-local-docs-changes).